calliopeinitiative/marca/README.md

 If you've already downloaded the standard edition, and unpacked it somewhere within your web root directory, then move on to the "Installation" section.

-To download the standard edition, you have two options:
+To download the ultimate awesome edition, you have two options:

 ### Download an archive file (*recommended*)